Wrestling was far from the only sport Paul Orndorff dominated during his career.

 From 1969-72, Orndorff again established a reputation as a punishing runner and became the team’s leading blocker as one of the core players at the University of Tampa, which already had a reputation as a giant-killer.
 Despite a student body of only 1,300, the Spartans notched wins over established programs such as Ole Miss, Miami, and fourth-ranked Michigan.

-In 1969, Orndorff finished second on the team in rushing as a freshman and carried over his high-school reputation as a punishing runner to the collegiate level, where the popular running back often amazed the fans and energized his teammates by running down the field with multiple defenders hanging onto him.
+In 1969, Orndorff finished second on the team in rushing as a freshman and carried over his high-school reputation as a punishing runner to the collegiate level.
+The popular running back often amazed the fans and energized his teammates by running down the field with multiple defenders hanging onto him.
 During his sophomore season, Orndorff missed two weeks with a broken cheekbone and a cut that required 24 stitches to repair.
-He finished the season 98 rushes for 415 yards while catching 17 passes for 195 yards.
+He finished the season with 98 rushes for 415 yards while catching 17 passes for 195 yards.
 As a junior, Orndorff rushed for 503 yards and four touchdowns.

 In Feb.
 1972, Orndorff confirmed he would finish his college career at Tampa despite rumors he might leave a year early to play pro football in Canada.
 Before his senior season began, Earle Bruce was hired as the new head coach after six years as an assistant at Ohio State under Woody Hayes.
 On his first day on the job, two offensive linemen left the team.
 That evening, a linebacker on the team was shot to death.
 While Orndorff got along well with his previous coach Fran Curci, he and Bruce mixed like oil and water.